When and How to Change Your Furnace Filter

-Maintaining your furnace can help quite a bit in the months in between furnace service appointments.
+Maintaining your furnace can go a long way in the time in between furnace service appointments.
 One of the simplest, and critical, ways to care for your furnace lies in changing your furnace filter.
-Having a clogged air filter could contribute to a host of adverse concerns for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are each month.
+Having a dirty air filter can contribute to a host of negative concerns for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are each month.

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters typically need to be replaced every month and 3 inch filters need to be changed every three months, based on the recommendations of the filter manufacturer.
+1 inch filters typically need to be replaced every month and 3 inch filters need to be changed every three months, depending on the recommendations of the filter maker.

-- Home habits: if you have pets in your home, it might make sense to switch out your filter more often as a result of pet dander.
-If you have someone in the house that deals with allergies or asthma, consider switching out your home’s air filter more regularly to help with their symptoms.
+- Home habits: if you have pets in your home, it may make sense to switch out your filter more often as a result of pet dander.
+If someone in your family deals with allergies or asthma, think about switching out your home’s air filter more regularly to help ease their symptoms.

 Now you’re possibly wondering how to swap out your furnace filter.
-More than likely, this will change depending on what furnace you have, but normally:
+More than likely, this will change depending on what furnace you have, but typically:

 - Open or pull off the air filter panel around the bottom of your furnace to uncover an open compartment.